 This is an awesome pinball game.
 The boards consist of three smaller screens on top of each other, each of them with different tasks for the player.
 You can also travel to any of the three main boards, so there is quite a bit of variety.
 If you let the ball slip on the lower board, you can get another chance of launching it back up (your timing has to be spot on though), which helps to combat frustration.
 The cheerful Kirby music adds to the fun experience, and the game is quite challenging if you want to beat it completely.
 Of course the fact that Kirby is a round character, basically a ball, makes him an excellent protagonist for a pinball game.

-The best pinball game I have played.
+The best pinball game we have played.
 Collect all 201 Pokemon by performing set tasks, while playing with different Pokeballs.
 There are only two main boards, but they are entertaining enough to keep you busy.
 Besides, there are also some fun bonus stages.
-The fact that you can collect all Pokemon and look at them in your Pokedex gives you a real incentive to keep playing, and I didn’t stop until I had collected every last one of them.
+The fact that you can collect all Pokemon and look at them in your Pokedex gives you a real incentive to keep playing, and we didn’t stop until we had collected every last one of them.